Gliese 876 d: Mass, radius, and temperature

-The mass of Gliese 876 d from radial velocity has one problem, it is that only a lower limit on the mass can be obtained.
+The mass of any exoplanet from radial velocity has one problem, in that only a lower limit on the mass can be obtained.
 This is because the measured mass value also depends on the orbital inclination, which in general is unknown.
-However, models incorporating the gravitational interactions between the resonant outer planets enables the inclination of the orbits to be determined.
+However, in the case of Gliese 876, models incorporating the gravitational interactions between the resonant outer planets enables the inclination of the orbits to be determined.
 This reveals that the outer planets are nearly coplanar with an inclination of around 59° with respect to the plane of the sky.
 Assuming that Gliese 876 d orbits in the same plane as the other planets, the true mass of the planet is revealed to be 6.83 times the mass of Earth.

 The low mass of the planet has led to suggestions that it may be a terrestrial planet.
 This type of massive terrestrial planet could be formed in the inner part of the Gliese 876 system from material pushed towards the star by the inward migration of the gas giants.